Algo-Foundry/demo-next-arc3-nft/README.md

 3. [Walletconnect](https://developer.algorand.org/docs/get-details/walletconnect/)
 4. Sandbox (kmd)

-Walletconnect is previously used to connect to Pera Algo Wallet, but Pera Algo Wallet has since introduced their own library to do the same.
+It uses the [use-wallet](https://github.com/TxnLab/use-wallet) library, which is a react hook that includes the above wallets.

 Please create your sender and receiver accounts on those wallets first.
 Use the [dispenser](https://bank.testnet.algorand.network/) to fund your sender account.

-## Sandbox
+## Running the demo on SandNet
-Please ensure that your sandbox is up and running before connecting to sandbox.
+1. Please ensure that your sandbox is up and running before connecting to sandbox.
+2. Change the network variable `NEXT_PUBLIC_NETWORK` in the `.env` file from `TestNet` to `SandNet` before deploying the Dapp.

-## Switching to TestNet
+## Running the demo on TestNet

+1. Change the network variable `NEXT_PUBLIC_NETWORK` in the `.env` file from `SandNet` to `TestNet` before deploying the Dapp.
-Also, do switch the Algorand network to TestNet on both Pera and Defly app before using the demo.
+2. Switch the Algorand network to TestNet on both Pera and Defly app if you are connecting to the Dapp with them.

 - Pera: Settings > Developer Settings > Node Settings > TestNet
 - Defly: More > Preferences > Advanced > Developer Mode > TestNet

-Change the network variable `NEXT_PUBLIC_NETWORK` in the `.env` file from `SandNet` to `TestNet` before deploying the Dapp.

 ## Setup instructions